aziflaj/aziflaj.github.io/_posts/2015-03-22-present-with-revealjs.md

 ---
 layout: post
 title: Present with Reveal.JS
-description: "If you think using HTML, CSS and Javascript can't be used for making presentations better than PowerPoint, think again!
-Reveal.JS is the framework that makes PowerPoint irrelevant."
+summary: If you think using HTML, CSS and Javascript can't be used for making presentations better than PowerPoint, think again!
+Reveal.JS is the framework that makes PowerPoint irrelevant.
 tags: [reveal, js, presentation]
 ---